clubpay/secureflow/README.md

 - **Infrastructure as Code (IaC) Scanning**
 - **Secret Detection**

-These workflows are designed to streamline security checks in your CI/CD pipelines and ensure security compliance.
+These workflows are designed to streamline security checks in your CI/CD pipelines.
 Remarkably, they complete scans in under a minute, providing swift and efficient protection for your codebase.

 ## Overview of Scanning Types